wolfitdm/BitchlandCheatConsoleBepInEx/README.md

 * help -> Open all pages where you can see the commands list, item list, states list, warplist and so on
 * nympho -> set the person the you looked at, to the personalty typ nympho, and add hims all fetishes except dirty
 * iamanympho -> set the player, to the personalty typ nympho, and add hims all fetishes except dirty
+* copy -> copies the object you are currently looking at
+* c -> copies the object you are currently looking at
+* copyobject -> copies the object you are currently looking at
+* raycastobjcopy -> copies the object you are currently looking at
+* paste -> spawns the object that you previously copied using the command copy
+* p -> spawns the object that you previously copied using the command copy
+* spawnobject ->  spawns the object that you previously copied using the command copy
+* raycastobjpaste1 -> spawns the object that you previously copied using the command copy
+* paste2 -> spawns the object 2 that you previously copied using the command copy
+* p2 -> spawns the object that you previously copied using the command copy
+* spawnobject2 ->  spawns the object that you previously copied using the command copy
+* raycastobjpaste2 -> spawns the object that you previously copied using the command copy

 commands with 1 param: